ZaneDubya/MedievaLandsPublic/docs/terms-of-service.md

 You acknowledge and agree that the Developers have no liability for any action or inaction, and are not liable for any damages in connection with your use of the service.
 The Developers entire liability to you and users of your account is any amount paid by you to the service.

 <b>Choice of Law.</b>
-The Law of Minnesota, USA applies to this contract.
+The Law of Minnesota, USA applies to all actions regarding your use of the service or under this Contract.
 You agree to the forum of Minnesota for any legal action.
 If you wish to provide notice for any purpose to the Developers, you must do so by e-mail to ###.